Ramy Rabia: Youth teams

 Rabia represented Egypt at under-20 level, captaining the side to victory in the 2013 African U-20 Championship.
 He scored the goal that confirmed the squad's qualification for the 2013 FIFA U-20 World Cup with a header during a 1–0 victory over Algeria and sent the side through to the semi-finals.
 He led the side to their fourth tournament title and first since 2003 after defeating Ghana in the final.
 Rabia later represented Egypt at under-23 level, playing in the side's unsuccessful qualifying campaign for the 2016 Summer Olympics.

 Despite still being in recovery after undergoing knee surgery, Rabia was named in manager Rabie Yassin's preliminary squad for the Under-20 World Cup.
-The injury forced Rabia to miss the side's warm up matches prior to the tournament but he returned prior to Egypt's first group match and was appointed captain of the squad, commenting "I only came back a few days before our first game, so I didn’t expect this honor and I know I owe the coach a lot."
+The injury forced Rabia to miss the side's warm up matches prior to the tournament but he returned prior to Egypt's first group match and was appointed captain of the squad, commenting "I only came back a few days before our first game, so I didn't expect this honor and I know I owe the coach a lot."
 He featured in all three of Egypt's group matches as they were eliminated after finishing third.

 Senior team

 Rabia made his debut for the Egypt senior team under coach Bob Bradley on 28 December 2012 during a 2–0 victory over Qatar.
 On 7 March 2013, Rabia scored his first senior international goal in a friendly match against Qatar, scoring his side's only goal in a 3–1 defeat.
 He scored another goal in his following appearance, a 2–0 victory over Zambia before scoring his first competitive goal in 2015 during a 3–0 victory over Tanzania during the qualifying rounds of the 2017 Africa Cup of Nations.

 In October 2017, Rabia was part of the Egyptian side that qualified for the 2018 FIFA World Cup, the first time the nation had reached a tournament since 1990, after defeating Congo 2–1.
 However, his injury problems during the 2017–18 led to him being omitted from Egypt's squad for the tournament.

+On 2 December 2025, Rabia was called up to the Egypt squad for the 2025 Africa Cup of Nations.